chef-boneyard/chef-rfc/rfc021-platform-support-policy.md

 ### Tier 1 Support

-Tier 1 supported platforms are those for which Chef builds native binary "Omnitruck" (full-stack installer) packages.
+Tier 1 supported platforms are those for which Chef builds native binary "Omnibus" (full-stack installer) packages.
 For each platform, Chef performs some post-build verification on them or their equivalents.
 For example, we may elect to do post-build verification for Oracle Enterprise Linux using the same test results as Red Hat Enterprise Linux, since they are so similar).
 A platform must have a Lieutenant before being added to this tier.

 Platform | Versions | Architectures | Package Format | Built on
 --- | --- | --- | --- | ---